Market fun (MARKET) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Market fun Historical Price

-According to the latest data gathered on Market fun live price page, the current price of Market fun is 0.00023394USD.
-The circulating supply of Market fun(MARKET) is 1.00B MARKET , giving it a market capitalization of $233.96K.
+According to the latest data gathered on Market fun live price page, the current price of Market fun is 0USD.
+The circulating supply of Market fun(MARKET) is 1.00B MARKET , giving it a market capitalization of $235.26K.

 - 30 Days0.00%$ --$ 0.000709$ 0.000194